 The appearance of each object part is encoded by an encoder network, a CNN whose architecture is akin to the early layers of VGG16 [38].
 The input to the CNN is an image patch extracted around the annotated part and resized to a canonical size.
 The output of the CNN is an embedding of the local appearance cues for the corresponding object part.
-The 2K object parts (from both the source and target images) are each fed to 2K copies of the encoder with shared weights, producing 2K appearance embeddings by running a context network, a bidirectional LSTM, over the source embeddings.
+The 2K object parts (from both the source and target images) are each fed to 2K copies of the encoder with shared weights, producing 2K appearance embeddings.
+The model creates contextualized versions of these embeddings by running a context network, a bidirectional LSTM, over the source embeddings and, as an independent sequence, the target embeddings.
 Note that the source and target points are given as sets, so we shuffle them arbitrarily before running the LSTMs.
 The similarity score between a source and target point is the dot product of their contextualized embeddings.
-This produces $K^2$ appearance similarity scores $(f_a)$ as depicted by green boxes in Fig 2.
+This produces K^2 appearance similarity scores (f_a) as depicted by green boxes in Fig 2.